-The drives on this trip range from shorter drives, nnd longer ones up to only 2 hours in length.
-The long drives (i.e. up to 2 hours direct) include from Yanacocha to Tandayapa, and Tandayapa to Mashpi, Suamox and Rio Silanche (i.e. just 4 days of the tour).
+The drives on this trip range from shorter drives, and longer ones up to only 2 hours in length.
+The long drives (i.e. up to 2 hours direct) include from Yanacocha to Tandayapa, Tandayapa to Mashpi, to Rio Silanche and perhaps on one other day (i.e. just 4 days of the tour).
 These longer days have been planned with “buffer” days in between, where shorter days break these up and allow plenty of downtime in between the longer days.
 There are some unpaved roads for short periods on this tour, although these are usually good dirt roads, generally in good condition, with only short difficult parts usually.

 PHYSICAL DIFFICULTY: Moderate.
 Most of the birding will be on flat or slightly inclined roads or wide tracks.
 Paz de las Aves, which is visited on one day, has some fairly steep and muddy trails (a walking stick helps a lot), but they are relatively short.

-CLIMATE: Usually very pleasant (mostly 55°-75°F, 13°-24°C), but cold on one morning at Yanacocha (near freezing) and hot on two days at Silanche and Suamox (up to c.
+CLIMATE: Usually very pleasant (mostly 55°-75°F, 13°-24°C), but cold on one morning at Yanacocha (near freezing) and hot on at least one day at Silanche (up to c.
 90°F/32°C).
-October is the end of the dry season, so is one of the drier times of year.
-However, some rain can still be expected, usually comprising short bursts in the afternoons and evenings.
+August is in the dry season, so it is one of the drier times of year.
+However, some rain may occur, usually comprising short bursts in the afternoons and evenings.

 ACCOMMODATION and FOOD: We will be using just three locations for the entire trip, a single hotel in downtown Quito on the first night (perfect for people wishing to see the city of they wish for extra time at the same hotel), ten nights at Tandayapa Bird Lodge just 90 minutes from the city, and an airport hotel on the last night to facilitate flights out.
 The food at Tandayapa is often considered one of its greatest assets, and this should be a big feature to accompany a great, relaxed birding trip.